lovanno/ecom-HMLite-vanilla/README.md

 • You can use a comma (“,”) for a space when using classList.add in Javascript

+&nbsp;

 • Pseudo Elements can be Classes or Elements and are used to decorate the page.

 &emsp; &emsp;If an image doesn’t load, a pseudo element can be shown to display an idea of what should be there.
 It can also be used to save space if elements aren’t used on certain media queries.

+&nbsp;

 • Using px’s for most elements is acceptable.

 &emsp; &emsp; This was an eye opening because I thought only % and viewport lengths were acceptable unless working on fixed elements (borders).
 However, the main idea is making the website accessible to everyone.
 If the element is RWD with PX, it doesn’t matter what measurements are used.

+&nbsp;

 •  Padding/Max Width’s should be used with CSS Grid’s.
 This allows for more RWD.

+&nbsp;

 • Hiding/Showing text through buttons can be done to increase user experience.

+&nbsp;

 • The difference between HTMLcollection live vs nodelist: Only some element retrievers are live.

+>   Live
-| document.getElementsByClassName() is an HTMLCollection, and is live.
+    document.getElementsByClassName() is an HTMLCollection

-| document.getElementsByTagName() is an HTMLCollection, and is live.
+    document.getElementsByTagName() is an HTMLCollection

-| document.getElementsByName() is a NodeList and is live.
+    document.getElementsByName() is a NodeList and is live.

+>   Static

-| document.querySelectorAll() is a NodeList and is not live.
+    document.querySelectorAll() is a NodeList

 &nbsp;